Have you ever dreamed of thermalling like an eagle?

 One of the benefits of our very high instructor to student ratio and multiple instructors is that we can ensure the best possible experience for any level of pilot: For the recently qualified and/or low airtime pilot you can expect to become a competent XC pilot, able to identify and use thermal lift to cover serious distances and then land safely in a field of your choosing, perhaps even occasionally the main landing field.
 Look upon out-landings as an opportunity to meet new friends and have an amazing travel experience and you won't go far wrong; For the more experienced pilot on trip 2 who can already thermal well and is seeking some quality instruction in the awesome scenery and benign thermals of this classic XC paradise, we'll be aiming to improve your skills by guided XC flying every day with the occasional vol-bivouac, including some of the more dramatic routes and a flight over the famous high-altitude Prashar lake.

 Typical Autumn conditions start with the end of monsoon a week or two before we now arrive in Bir.
+Of course, with global warming, even the monsoon, upon which you can normally set your watch, could be affected.

 Days start with cloud base just a little above launch at 2400m.
 We still have 1000m down to the valley floor to play with and we have flown 100km out and return flights in these conditions.
 Cloud base rises quickly and within a few days we are usually able to climb to more than 3500m on the launch spine.
 Thermals are about 3 m/s, similar to the nicest days in UK summer, but generally larger and much more frequent & consistent.